biaslab/ClosedFormExpectations.jl/README.md

 `ClosedWilliamsProduct`: A struct representing the closed-form expectation of the product of score function and a target function (the gradient of the `ClosedFormExpectation`)

+`Logpdf`: A struct to represent the logpdf function of a distribution

 ## Usage

 ```julia